Yesid4Code/holbertonschool-higher_level_programming/README.md

 * Python and JavaScript.
 * An introduction to SQL and how to use ORM with Python.
-* How to connect to an APIs and use them.
+* How to connect to an APIs and use it.

 ## Subdirectories.
 * 0x01-python-if_else_loops_functions